NorwegianVeterinaryInstitute/NVIcheckmate/README.md

-NVIcheckmate: extension of checkmate with argument checking adapted for NVIverse
+NVIcheckmate: Extension of checkmate with argument checking adapted for NVIverse
 ================================================================================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->